 Note, ACPH is defined in various standards and it is fixed for specific areas or specific applications.
 Suppose, if it is a battery room, the ACPH value is 6, and in a cable cellar, the APH value is 4.
 These values are predetermined and available in various standards like ASHRAE.

-How Do You Calculate Air Changes per Hour with Formula in F.P.S unit?
+How Do You Calculate Air Change per Hour with Formula in F.P.S unit?

 After deriving air changes per hour, let’s see how to calculate air changes per hour in F.P.S.
 To calculate the ACPH, we have to know the following,